ADN Nursing Student Handbook 2025-2026

 The student’s appearance is a reflection of not only him/herself, but also of his/her school and the clinical facility.
 Clothing should be clean, wrinkle-free, and in good condition.
 Shoes must be clean and mostly black (polished if appropriate).
 The student should be well-groomed, including well-manicured nails no longer than ¼ inch.
 No artificial nails or nail polish of any kind are allowed for nursing students.

 The student will wear the student uniform in the clinical facilities or professional dress depending on the clinical site.
-When professional dress is required the student is not to wear jeans, shorts, t-shirts bearing logos or writing, tank tops, short skirts or open-toe shoes.
+When professional dress is required, the student is not to wear jeans, shorts, t-shirts bearing logos or writing, tank tops, short skirts or open-toe shoes.

-1. A black lab coat will be required.
+- A black lab coat will be required.
 Students will wear the lab coat when attending clinical site orientations, certain clinical rotations and when preparing for assignments at clinical facilities.

-1. All students must have mostly black nursing shoes.
+- All students must have mostly black nursing shoes.
 High-quality tennis shoes, such as Reebok or Nike, are acceptable as long as they are mostly black (small colored stripe or “swoosh” are acceptable).
 Clogs with a back strap may be worn.
 No open-toed shoes, canvas shoes, or Crocs with holes on the top of the shoe are allowed in the clinical areas at any time.

-1. Jewelry and make-up should be kept at a minimum.
-Students must not wear nail polish.
+- Jewelry and make-up should be kept at a minimum.
 Wedding bands and only one pair of small earrings are allowed in the clinical setting.
-One pair of small earrings is allowed in ears only.
+No jewelry is allowed in piercings other than the ear lobes.

 Any violation of these standards may result in the student being sent home from clinical.
 The missed clinical must be made up according to policy.